 The Saturday dinner at Maggiano's Little Italy Restaurant included Italian favorites served family style.
 One of the highlights was the very entertaining and innovative repertoire sung by a chorus of our classmates.
-We hope to have it on You Tube very soon.
-We also expect to have over a hundred photos from the events in the scrapbook section of this website.
-Expect to see those in late September.
 Sixty classmates and 37 guests attended.
 They came from three countries and 12 states.
+We expect to publish over a hundred photos from the reunion in the scrapbook section of this website.
+Expect to see those in late September.

 Sunday brunch at Carole Hershey Walter's house was a superb ending to the weekend.
 Good food and a chance to say goodbye to our classmates until the next event which might be the 80th birthday party.